No Experience? No Problem.

 Instead of focusing on what I DIDN'T have, I focused on what I DID.

 You see, I had a more in-depth knowledge of this niche than most copywriters, and I knew I could knock it out of the park pretty quickly if given the chance.

 So I crafted my marketing message to focus on my NICHE experience — not my WRITING experience — and the prospects came out of the woodwork to talk with me.

 Truth is, most clients could care less about how much you've written or who you've written for or any of that stuff …

-What they REALLY want is someone who knows their market inside and out … a writer who can talk to their prospects and customers in a way they can instantly understand and respond by taking action right NOW.
+What they REALLY want is someone that knows their market inside and out … a writer who can talk to their prospects and customers in a way they can instantly understand and respond by taking action right NOW.

 Your prospects don't want to have to train you in their business — they just want to hand you a pile of projects (the same pile they've been staring at for weeks, wishing somebody would take if off their desk) and say, "HERE — now who do I make the check out to?"